-It's important to talk to sexual partners about using condoms so you can look after your sexual health, and the health of others.
+It's important to talk to sexual partners about using condoms so the individual can look after their sexual health, and the health of others.
 But these conversations can feel tricky.
 Here are some points to consider that may make having the conversation easier: